MarkMounir1/ML-Rainfall-Prediction/README.md

-//# ML-Rainfall-Prediction
+# ML-Rainfall-Prediction
-//This repository contains code for a machine learning project focused on predicting rainfall.
+This repository contains code for a machine learning project focused on predicting rainfall.

 # Rainfall Prediction using Machine Learning